This article is only for WebinarJam, not EverWebinar.

 YouTube Configuration Error

-If, while in the process of accessing your WebinarJam live room, you have gotten the error message “YouTube Configuration Error” as displayed below then a setting is not correct on your YouTube account.
+If, while in the process of accessing your WebinarJam live room, you get the error message “YouTube Configuration Error” as displayed below, then something in your YouTube connection is not correct.

 Please be sure you are logged into the same YouTube account that is displayed on your Connect YouTube screen.
 Your account email will appear in small writing below the YouTube icon.